learning-zone/javascript-basics/README.md

 myFunction('Welcome '); //Output: Welcome John
 myFunction('Hello Mr.'); //output: Hello Mr.John
 ```
-As per the above code, the inner function(greetingInfo) has access to the variables in the outer function scope(Welcome) even after outer function has returned.
+As per the above code, the inner `function greetingInfo()` has access to the variables in the outer `function Welcome()` even after outer function has returned.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>